azlyth/react-native-ssh/README.md

 ## Usage

 This library provides a single method: `SSH.execute`.
 Given SSH credentials and a command, a promise is returned.
+This promise resolves to the command's output as an array of strings.

 ```javascript
 import SSH from 'react-native-ssh';